 “Why do I work here?”

-As an employee who has an option to change jobs, I often need to ask myself that important question.
-And I better have a really good answer cause otherwise, I will leave.
+As an employee with choices – I often need to ask myself that important question.
+And when I can’t find a meaningful answer anymore, I make the choice to leave.

-The work routine is a boring one for many.
-I've been there.
+The work routine can be a boring one.
 When I was working a 9-to-5, I saw my job as an activity that only paid the bills.
-This mindset isn't just limited to those working as a barista, cashier, or factory worker.
+This mindset isn’t just limited to those working as a barista, cashier, or factory worker.
 It exists in many offices as well.

 The internal climate of a company plays an enormous role for employees when choosing where to work.
-Organizational communication is one of the main aspects that forces employees to look at other work offers or, if done correctly, makes sure employees stay with you for the long haul, earning back the initial investment you make with them.
+Organizational communication is one of the main factors relating to job satisfaction.

-In the current job market, employees have a lot of control over where and how they work.
+In the job market, employees have a lot of control over where and how they work.
 This means that companies need to communicate their needs and benefits very well.
-That is the only way to find good employees who suit your teams.
-It is also the only way to keep your employees.
+It’s the only way to find employees who suit your team.
+And it’s a way to keep them!

-If your communication is bad, it creates confusion and misunderstandings in your teams.
+Bad communication leads to confusion and misunderstandings in your teams.
 For employees this means bad working environment and mistrust towards the managers.
 As an employee why would I want to work in a place like this?
 After all, I have options.

-As the first factor of a good organizational communication is goal setting, it is also important to employees.
-However, when employees aren't super enthusiastic about cultural change, goal setting systems tend to fail.
-Typically, everyone is stuck in the old ways (especially if the system is "no system").
+Setting goals is a large factor contributing to good communication in organizations.
+Therefore, it pertains to employees just as much as managers.
+However, when employees aren’t super enthusiastic about change within the organization, goal setting systems tend to fail.
+Typically, everyone is stuck in the old ways (especially if the system is “no system”).
 Or the employee feels that learning a new system is a waste of time.
 At its very core though, having a management system is essential.
 Getting started with OKRs is just one way to approach this.

 Once you have set up a decent communication, reporting and goal setting system, your employees will be much more invested in their work.
 They will be much more engaged.